-A well-recruited and maintained panel can provide better data quality than any methodology available.
+A well-recruited and maintained panel can provide a better quality of data than any other methodology available.
 Respondents can complete surveys at their convenience.
 The data can be collected in less than 24 hours.
 Online panels also offer more data quality control.
-More than 80% of the U.S. population is currently online.
+More than 80% of Americans are online today.
 This figure grows globally.
 As such, this will soon become the default data collection methodology of choice.

 As one begins to construct a survey, it is crucial to ask the company providing the data with certain questions to assure the sample quality.
 Sample questions include:

 - What systems do they have in place to counter panel attrition?

 - What is the makeup of the panel?